harness/developer-hub/release-notes/continuous-delivery.md

   Now it's invalid to have higher scope entities (for example, user groups at project level) referenced in lower scope entities (for example, a template at the account level).

   Validation has been added in Harness Approval steps to validate the scopes of the user groups against the scope in which the Approval step is created.
 The step is invalid if the user groups in the step have a higher scope than the scope where the Approval step is created.
-- Approval step Slack and email notifications using identifiers instead of names (CDS-29134)
+- Approval step Slack and email notifications using identifiers instead of names.
+(CDS-29134)

   Harness Approval notifications using Slack and email were sending identifiers instead of readable names.

   For example, for the org, project, or triggered by information, identifiers are sent instead of names.

   This issue has been resolved.
-The notification now contains names, emails, etc. instead of identifiers.
-The email of the user triggering the Approval step  is displayed and the org and project names are displayed.
+The notification now contains names, emails, etc., instead of identifiers.
+The email of the user triggering the Approval step displays and the org and project names display.

   Email example: